Roshi Janet Jiryu Abels

-Sensei Janet Jiryu Abels, founder of Still Mind Zendo, has been a teacher in the lineage of Taizan Maezumi Roshi and the White Plum Asanga since 2000, when she became a dharma successor of her teacher, Roshi Robert Jinsen Kennedy.
-Previously, she was a spiritual director for more than 12 years and worked as a community organizer and peace activist.
-She is also a certified Bio-Spiritual Focusing teacher.
-Sensei is the author of Making Zen Your Own: Giving Life to Twelve Key Golden Age Ancestors, published by Wisdom Publications.
+Roshi Janet Jiryu Abels, founder of Still Mind Zendo, has been a teacher in the lineage of Taizan Maezumi Roshi and the White Plum Asanga since 2000, when she became a dharma successor of her teacher, Roshi Robert Jinsen Kennedy.
+In 2015, she received Inka from Roshi Kennedy and the honorific title of Roshi.
+Previously, she was a spiritual director for more than 12 years and a community organizer and peace activist.
+Roshi is also a certified Bio-Spiritual Focusing teacher.
+She is the author of Making Zen Your Own: Giving Life to Twelve Key Golden Age Ancestors (Wisdom, 2012).
 Her dharma name, Jiryu, means Compassionate Dragon.

-Sensei Gregory Hosho Abels became a dharma successor of Roshi Robert Jinsen Kennedy in 2006, in the lineage of Taizan Maezumi Roshi and the White Plum Asanga.
-He has enjoyed a 50-year career as an actor, stage director and Master Teacher of Acting in New York City.
-Sensei is also a poet and a nature photographer.
+Roshi Gregory Hosho Abels became a dharma successor of Roshi Robert Jinsen Kennedy in 2006, in the lineage of Taizan Maezumi Roshi and the White Plum Asanga.
+In 2019, he received Inka from Roshi Kennedy and the honorific title of Roshi.
+He has enjoyed a 50-year career as an actor, stage director, and Master Teacher of Acting in New York City, and is a poet and nature photographer.
 His collection, Never Something Else: Poems from the Eye of Zen, features poetry sparked by practice and inspired by the natural world.
 His dharma name, Hosho, loosely translated, means Voice of the Dharma.

 Roshi Gregory and Roshi Janet are married and the parents of a grown daughter.